AdlanSADOU/Splitter/README.md

 # Splitter
-A tool to cut a Spritecheet PGN into individual PNGs
+A tool to cut a Spritecheet PNG into individual PNGs

 This is a tool I wrote for infinite dreams © 2016-2019 Ataen.